digtux/laminar/README.md

   updates:

   - pattern: "glob:develop-*" # will match docker tags such as "develop-1.2" or "develop-short_sha"
-    # where to look in your git repo
+    # where to look in your gitoperations repo
     files:
     - dev/  # laminar will search in directory "dev"
 ```